FOOTBALL | Successful offseason adds to anticipation for start of Live Oak's fall camp

 The Eagles host St. Amant in their fall scrimmage at 5:30 p.m.
 Aug.
 22 and follow on Aug.
 30 by hosting West Jefferson in jamboree action at 7 p.m.

-Beard is confident in an offense that returns its top two running backs in Army commitment Kee Hawkins and Hagen Long that will run behind an offensive line that has all five of their starters back.
+Beard is confident in an offense that returns its top two running backs in Army commitment Kee Hawkins and Hagen Long, who will run behind an offensive line that has all five of their starters back.

-“We’re comfortable with Rhett, who replacing Sal which is huge for us,” Beard said.
+“We’re comfortable with Rhett, who's replacing Sal (Palermo), which is huge for us,” Beard said.
 “We feel really good with him leading our offense.

 With LSU defensive line commitment Jalen Lee anchoring the middle, the Eagles are looking to solidify the back seven of their defense.